okube-ai/laktory/docs/concepts/datasource.md

 The `DataSource` models facilitate loading lakehouse data into a spark DataFrame.
 It provides re-usable mechanisms for reading data of various nature given different configuration.

+Refer to the API Reference for the full list of available [data sources](TODO).

 ### Event Data Source
 This type of data source supports reading multiple files stored on a storage container
 ```py